-Lumber and pulp and paper mills, owned or managed by Fraser Papers, represented 39% of total sales from the Acadian Timberlands for the eleven months December 31, 2006.
-Of the remaining 61% of Acadian Timberlands' total sales, the single largest customer represented 13% of total sales and the top five customers combined represented 28% of total sales.
+Lumber and pulp and paper mills, owned or managed by Fraser Papers, represented 37% of total sales from the Acadian Timberlands for the year ended December 31, 2007.
+Of the remaining 63% of Acadian Timberlands' total sales, the single largest customer represented 10% of total sales and the top five customers combined represented 29% of total sales.
 These sales are generally based on six-month to one-year fixed price supply agreements based on fair values negotiated at the time that the contracts are entered into and consistent with industry practices.